 How Do You Learn How to Be Alone?

 Don’t fight being alone by trying to distract yourself.
 Don’t distract yourself by scheduling all your free time with friends.
-Don’t distract yourself with overindulgence of food, alcohol, drugs, television, the Internet, or video games.
+Don’t distract yourself with overindulgence in food, alcohol, drugs, television, the Internet, or video games.
 Just be with your loneliness until you come to terms with it.
-Face it head on!
+Face it head-on!
 Deal with the feelings that come up.
 Stay with the discomfort until you find your way to contentment.
 If you are frightened, move toward your fears until they dissipate.
 As it is with most fears, you’ll most likely find that what you feared was only an illusion or a misunderstanding.

 Embrace Being Alone